 Children's welfare is promoted because safeguarding regulations and duties are appropriately met.
 Staff have a sound knowledge and understanding of safeguarding policies and procedures and are aware of their responsibilities in this respect.
 They know how to report and record concerns and have attended relevant training.
 Vetting and recruitment procedures check that all adults working with children are suitable to do so.
 The nursery adheres to regulatory ratios and staff supervise children appropriately to meet their needs and promote safety.
 Children are protected in the event of an accident because a number of staff have a current paediatric first aid certificate.
-Children play in a secure, safe environment where staff complete daily safety checks and regularly review risk assessments to promote their welfare.
+Children play in a secure, safe environment, where staff complete daily safety checks and regularly review risk assessments to promote their welfare.

 The manager and her team demonstrate an appropriate knowledge of the Early Years Foundation Stage.
 They understand their responsibility to promote the learning and development of all children.
-The manager monitors staff performance, both informally through working alongside the staff and more formally through annual appraisals, which identify some training needs.
 Most staff hold relevant childcare qualifications and are keen to continually update their professional development.
 For example, recent training on behaviour management supports them to manage children's behaviour.
 Staff use positive strategies to deal with any minor issues and children receive praise and encouragement, which supports their self-confidence and esteem.
 Suitable induction procedures are in place to support new staff and students and to help them understand their roles and responsibilities.
 The manager uses regular staff meetings to discuss and share any ideas and practice issues to further promote effective outcomes for children.
 The manager demonstrates a commitment to the continual development of the whole provision.
-For example, a recommendation from the previous inspection to enhance the outdoor area has been successfully addressed.
+For example, an action from the previous inspection to put in place effective performance management systems has been successfully addressed.
+The manager monitors staff performance, both informally through working alongside staff and more formally through annual appraisals, which identify some training needs.
 This helps to promote good outcomes for children.
 However, the system of self-evaluation is not fully developed to help ensure that children benefit from continued and improved practice in all areas.
 For example, although the nursery has started to identify some realistic future targets for further development, they have not yet been fully implemented to enhance the provision for children.

 Effective partnerships with parents are in place.
 As a result, parents speak positively of the care and learning their children receive.
-They are regularly informed about their child's learning through daily verbal feedback and informative newsletters.
-Effective relationships with other professionals and external agencies are established so that children's needs are supported and help them to make progress.
+They are regularly informed about their child's learning through daily verbal feedback and newsletters.
+Relationships with other professionals and external agencies are established, so that children's needs are supported and help them to make progress.
 Staff promote sound links with other early years providers, which further aids children's progress and development.
 Information sharing is effective and this eases children's move to other settings or on to school.